johnfmorton/docker-squoosh-cli/OVERVIEW-for-DockerHub.md

 # Docker Squoosh
 This repo contains a Dockerfike for [Squoosh CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli).
-You can find a repository of this image on Docker Hub at [johnfmorton/squoosh](https://hub.docker.com/repository/docker/johnfmorton/squoosh).
+You can find a repository of this image on GitHub at [johnfmorton/docker-squoosh-cli](https://github.com/johnfmorton/docker-squoosh-cli).

 ## Description